utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 **The working directory is also used by Newman.** Store files you want to upload to Newman in the working directory path saved in the collection.
 Learn more about [file uploads in Newman](/docs/collections/using-newman-cli/newman-file-uploads/).

-**Use caution with files located outside your working directory.** To use files located outside your working directory when sending requests, turn on **Allow reading files outside working directory**.
+**Use caution with files located outside your working directory.** To use files located outside your working directory when sending requests, turn on **Read files outside working directory**.
 This option gives third-party collections the ability to read any file on your system.
 Use caution, and make sure you trust all third-party collections you are using before enabling this option.

 ### Headers